 In order to ensure that tap water is of high quality, USEPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-U.S. Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health as public water systems.
+U.S. Food and Drug Administration (FDA) regulations establish limits for contaminants in establish limits for contaminants in bottled water, which must provide the same protection for public health as public water systems.
 IAWC's advanced water treatment processes are designed to reduce any such substances to levels well below any health concern.
-The University of Illinois at Urbana-Champaign is required to test water in its distribution system for coliform, lead, copper, trihalomethanes, and haloacetic acids.
+The university is required to test water in its distribution system for coliform, lead, copper, trihalomethanes, and haloacetic acids.
 IEPA requires 15 samples per month to be analyzed for coliform.
-In 2014, normal operations of the U of I water distribution system resulted in approximately 26 samples per month.
-The most recent testing results for coliform, lead, copper, haloacetic acids, and total trihalomethanes (TTHM) are provided in the Data Summary table at the end of this report.
+In 2016, normal operations of the U of I water distribution system resulted in approximately 19 samples per month.
+The most recent testing results for coliform, lead, copper, haloacetic acids and total trihalomethanes (TTHM) are provided in the Data Summary table at the end of this Report.